BelaBartok39/aes_neural_trainer/README.md

 3. Experimenting with different optimizations.
 4. Training the model on the generated dataset.
 5. Evaluating the model's performance in predicting ciphertexts.
-6. Utilizing CUDA and a NVIDIA 3070 GPU for acceleration for efficient training.

-## 2. Process and Walkthrough
+## 2. Initial Process and Walkthrough

 The experiment has progressed through several stages, with a significant focus on environment setup and troubleshooting GPU compatibility for TensorFlow.
 We begin with a simple MLP setup and a small data set.
+The first experiements were done using an NVIDIA 3070.
+These are basic experiments to prove that a neural network cannot simply learn the
+AES process just by observing outputs and trying to detect some pattern.

 ### Data Generation:
 ```python